- Location: Maryland

 - Must be held for a minimum of 14 days.

-- If under 18 years of age, a parent or guardian must co-sign the application.
+- If under 18 years old, a parent or guardian must co-sign the application.

-If not, there are plenty of quality driving schools and private instructors that teach the state's core requirements.
-Basically, this entails sitting in a classroom for 30 hours and spending at least six hours behind the wheel of an actual vehicle.
+If not, there are plenty of quality driving schools and private instructors that teach the state's requirements.
+Basically, this entails sitting in a classroom for 30 hours and spending at least 6 hours behind the wheel of an actual vehicle.

 Along with the driver education course you will need to log 60 hours of driving under the supervision of a parent or guardian.
-Ten of these hours need to be under the cover of darkness.
+10 hours need to be at night.
 Refer to your Skills Log & Practice Guide for a recommended breakdown of how to use these hours.
 The recorded hours need to be noted in the log and signed off on by your parent in order to receive your provisional license.

-- You can only operate a vehicle with a person 21 years of age or over who has owned a license for a minimum of three years, and that person must sit in the passenger seat.
+- You can only operate a vehicle with a person 21 years old or over who has owned a license for a minimum of 3 years, and that person must sit in the passenger seat.

 The provisional license lets you have many of the same perks as a regular license (meaning you can drive alone), but there are a bevy of restrictions imposed on it.
 If you maintain a good driving record and bide your time, you will eventually get to toss the provisional title.

 If you have met all of the requirements of the learner's permit, you are now ready to take the driving skills test.
-Call the MVA at (888) 212-4709 to schedule an appointment.
+Visit the MVA website to schedule an appointment.

 This is the best time, if you are a parent, to get more involved in the whole process by sitting your teen down with the state's Parent Teen Agreement.